Roaa-abu/CRUD-Project/README.md

 * Data is managed using **C# collections (e.g., `List<T>`)** in memory.
 * Ideal as a **starter template** or **training tool** for ASP.NET Core MVC.

----

-Would you like a code snippet showing how the in-memory list is used, or help turning this into a GitHub-ready project?